 2. Buy Litecoin in America… Using Coinbase

-3. Trade Bitcoin for Litecoin, USD, or Other Currencies on BTC-E
+3. Trade Bitcoin Other Obscure Currencies on BTC-E

 BTC-e is a trading platform with a famous chat room, dubbed the Trollbox.
-It's a lot of fun, and the easiest way to take your Bitcoin and turn it into Litecoin.
-Once you work out how to get money inside the exchange (withdraw from Coinbase and deposit into your BTC-e account), head over to the LTC/BTC trading section and sell all your Bitcoin for Litecoin.
-At that point, you can take your Litecoins out, or just keep them in BTC-E. Make ABSOLUTELY SURE that you enable 2-Factor Authentication, however.
-This is a key security measure that should always be taken.
+It’s a lot of fun, and the easiest way to take your Bitcoin and turn it into Litecoin.
+Once you work out how to get money inside the exchange (withdraw from Coinbase and deposit into your BTC-e account), head over to the BTC-e to begin trading.

-You can also trade your Bitcoin (BTC) for other currencies including Peercoin (PPC), the third biggest cryptocurrency, Namecoin (NMC), a crypto that can also carry domain information, Euros, and Russian rubles.
+You can your Bitcoin (BTC) for other currencies including Peercoin (PPC), Namecoin (NMC), a crypto that can also carry domain information, Euros, and Russian rubles.